Expedition DateS

 Summit Day - Barafu Camp to Uhuru Peak, then descend to Millennium Camp

-Start early for your summit attempt.
-Reach Stella Point and continue to Uhuru Peak, Africa’s highest point.
-After celebrating your success, descend to Barafu Camp, then continue down to Millennium Camp for rest.
+An early start for your summit push under the stars you'll climb up to Stella Point.
+From here is a gradual short climb to Uhuru Peak, Africa’s highest point.
+After celebrating your success, you'll descend back to Barafu Camp for food and rest, from here we then continue down to Millennium Camp forto sleep.

 Day 8